neurospin/unicog/bids/README.md

-We propose a script to import data from the neuropsin dataserver according to the BIDS organization (Brain Imaging Data Structure / http://bids.neuroimaging.io/).
-The BIDS oragnization has been selected because the organization is simple, easily shared and supported by many software.
+We propose a script to import data from the neurospin dataserver according to the BIDS organization (Brain Imaging Data Structure / http://bids.neuroimaging.io/).
+The BIDS oragnization has been selected because the organization is simple, easy to share and supported by many software.
 We are focused on fMRI data but other modalities can be added (diffusion imaging, behavioral ...).
 For a full description, please see the bids specifications (http://bids.neuroimaging.io/bids_spec1.0.0.pdf).

 # Dependencies (can simply pip install package):
 pydicom
 pandas

 # Installation:
-The neurospin_to_bids.py script can be use without install the unicog module.
+The neurospin_to_bids.py script can be used as a bash command.
+There is no need for installation.

-## Download the unicog module:
+## Download the unicog repository:

         git clone https://github.com/neurospin/unicog.git